We all love an Easter Egg Hunt don’t we?

 We spoke with some fantastic charities throughout the day including rescue dogs, shelters and therapy dogs who have been assisting people with their disabilities, it was really rewarding to see how dogs can have such a positive influence on people’s lives.
 It was nice to be at an event dedicated to celebrating how great dogs are!

 Towards the end of the day we made our way over to the Main Arena which is where you see the majority of the shows and performances on TV.
 The arena was huge but these dogs didn’t seem phased at all.
 Watching the dogs in the Freestyle Heelwork to Music category was incredible, the stories and choreography these owners and canines were able to perform was spectacular with Cinderella and her owner sweeping first prize with their Disney inspired tale.
 We were also able to catch the Kennel Club British Open Agility Final which was equally as impressive.
 This is the category where the dogs have to race around the arena in an assault course including hurdles, hoops, tunnels and the famous A frame, all of the trainers are kitted out in their sportsgear and sneakers ready to sprint as they have to lead their pups around the course at lightning speed.

 If you haven’t caught any of the Crufts coverage this year we would recommend having a look at clips on Youtube or catching the livesteam on the Crufts website.

 To start training your own puppy or dog we would recommend beginning with crate training as a first step before you try any of the hoops or hurdles!
 To check Omlet’s range of fabulous new Fido Studio dog crates, click here.

-This entry was posted in Shows and Fairs on March 9th, 2018 by sammorley
+This entry was posted in Shows on March 9th, 2018 by sammorley